Tipster on Ericsson won SEC's largest ever whistleblower award of $279 mln -WSJ

 The award from the regulator's cash-for-tip program was related to the $1.1 billion settlement the company reached with U.S. authorities in 2019 over allegations that it conspired to make illegal payments to win business in five countries, the report said, citing people familiar with the matter.

-Both the SEC and Ericsson did not immediately respond to Reuters requests for comment.
+The SEC declined to comment, while Ericsson did not immediately respond to Reuters requests for comment.

 The regulator did not name the enforcement action underlying the award and did not identify the tipster in keeping with whistleblower protection rules.